k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when Bourbon or Ozzy were level drained below zero
 - Fix: wishing for regular gloves
 - Fix: crash if the worn Hand of Vecna became glib
+- Fix: weight of recipe stacks not recalculated when forging

 ### Version 0.9.0